 I ended up hiring someone that works as an editor for a scholastic publishing company, and despite knowing them personally, I had to pay industry rates (she charged me $4.50 per page) — another $1,000 out-of-pocket.
 Hiring a professional editor was a great idea, and the person I chose was very good at their job.
 But they had zero experience editing in the fantasy and science fiction genre and apparently had never read any of it before, either.
 Although my editor was very skilled and qualified, in hindsight, I should have hired someone with experience in my genre.

 Jump ahead to late August, 2013.
 I had implemented 99% of my editor’s proposed revisions and proofread my book cover to cover.
 By this point I had read and re-read my book all the way through at least thirty times.
-It is an engaging story with a lot of action, so despite the repeat performances, it continued to maintain my attention.
+It is an engaging story with a lot of action (it has been described as “If John Wick was a Viking“), so despite the repeat performances, it continued to maintain my attention.
 I re-posted the revised manuscript to Amazon and Barnes & Noble, and made it available for sale once again (this time I dropped the price from $3.99 to $2.99 per copy).

 That’s not the end of the story, so to speak.
 At this point, I’d written a novel and published it.
 I now had to sell it.
 I became an author, then I became a publisher.
 Now I had to become a salesman and marketer.
 As most aspiring authors soon discover, this can be the most difficult role to fill.